-If you want to download your data as a CSV to do further analysis, go to the “View Page Statistics” page and click “Download this as a CSV.”
+If you want to download your data as a CSV to do further analysis, scroll down to the bottom of the “Stats” page and click the drop-down menu, “Additional Tools.”

 You can also search for a specific refcode.
 You’ll see that option in the top right hand corner of the refcode table on your form’s Stats page, which provides you with a detailed breakdown of contributions for the specific form you’re viewing.

 If you’ve entered a specific refcode you’ll get a detailed breakdown of the contributions generated by that specific link.

 You can also see your donations broken down by refcodes in a chart on your Stats page.
 Click “Toggle refcode chart.”

 You’ll see a chart like the one below with a visualization of your contributions by refcode.